Managing Virtual Edges and Virtual Edge Nodes

 • IP Address: The IP address of the additional flow collector to which flow data will be sent.

-Once configured, these exporters can be selected within each Virtual Edge Node’s (VEN) settings to direct the node’s flow telemetry data to the specified destination.
+Once configured, these exporters can be selected within each Virtual Edge Node’s (VEN) settings to direct the node’s traffic data to the specified destination.

 Assigning a Custom Netflow Exporter to a VEN